 “Capt.
 Jack C. Altman, U.S. Army

 “Packages cannot be sent to the Orient at this time.
 When transportation facilities are available a package permit will be issued you.

 “Further information will be forwarded you as soon as it is received.

 “Chief Information Bureau

-In August, the rainy season had started, and that all the extra food was long gone.
+In August, the rainy season had started, and all the extra food was long gone.
+Medical records kept at the camp show that Jack was admitted on Aug.
+7 for Amoebic dysentery.
+No record has been found that shows when he was discharged.
 The Japanese planned to move the hospital to the same area as the healthy POWs to reduce the size of the camp so they could reduce the number of guards.
 It was also on August 13 that his wife received a POW postcard from him which was the first word she had from him since he had become a POW.
 A little over 24 hours later, on August 15, Ruth Altman was killed in a two-car accident. at 3:00 A.M.